 WMU Dining Service is committed to serving products grown and/or processed in the Great Lakes states (Michigan, Indiana, Illinois, Ohio and Wisconsin).
 Items that are grown and/or processed in this region are labeled with our Locally Sourced logo in the dining halls.
 Find out more about locally sourced products in Dining Services.

-WMU Dining Service is trayless in four of our five dining halls.
+WMU Dining Service is trayless in all six of our dining halls.
 The trayless initiative began in 2008.
 Based on food waste audits conducted in 2008, food waste was reduced by up to 30% when trays were removed.
 In addition to reducing food waste, there are also environmental savings that result from the decreased dish washing volume when trays are no longer used.
 Fewer cleaning chemicals are used, less energy is consumed to run dish machines, and their is less water waste.
 WMU students are applauded for their leadership in the national move to trayless dining and their immediate acceptance of this service style.

 WMU Dining Services introduced the Wesustain EcoMug as an eco-friendly alternative to disposable packaging.
 The insulated travel cup can be used at any Dining Services Campus Café for fountain beverages, coffee, tea and cappaccino drinks.
 In addition to getting a discount on the price of drink refills, the reusable Wesustain EcoMug helps to reduce unnecessary landfill waste normally generated by styrofoam and paper cups.